Mellbourn/dotfiles/README.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-Install Ubuntu from windows store, then continue the instructions under the heading "Ubuntu"
+Install Ubuntu from the Windows store, then continue the instructions under the heading "Ubuntu"

 ### Ubuntu & Debian